Record Heat To Impact East, Including Atlanta, Philadelphia | Weather.com

 ByJennifer Gray

-Wednesday brought numerous daily high temperature records were tied or broken across the Eastern U.S. in over 40 locations.
+Wednesday brought numerous daily high temperature records that were tied or broken across the Eastern U.S. in over 40 locations.

 Georgetown, Delaware, had its record earliest-in-spring 90-degree high on record, eclipsing the previous record from 2002 by two days.